dav-anderson/ramp_template/README.md

 `convert <target_image_file>.png -define icon::auto-resize=256,128,64,48,32,16 windows_icon.ico`

+If you followed these steps correctly, you will now have a windows_icon.ico file located within `assets/resources/icons`

-Compile the windows `app.rc` file:
+Return to the project root and compile the windows `app.rc` file:

 `x86_64-w64-mingw32-windres app.rc -O coff -o app.res`